 A Christian liberal arts education is the core of Trinity Western University, a similarity that makes it an excellent exchange partner for Eastern.
 Located only 50km from Vancouver, TWU also enjoys easy access to skiing at Whistler, the Pacific Ocean, and the beauty of the Pacific Northwest.
 This program is currently limited to Education majors, who will find a vibrant School of Education with a reputation for producing some of the best teachers in the area. (www.twu.ca)

-Since enrollment in these programs is limited, interested students should contact Lori Bristol at 610-225-5010 or email@example.com two semesters before the proposed semester away.
+Since enrollment in these programs is limited, interested students should contact Brian Minster, email@example.com or (610) 225-5010 two semesters before the proposed semester away.